The Divorce Process in Texas

-Once you decide to file for divorce our divorce attorney in Houston will file an Original Petitioner for Divorce on your behalf in the county in which you live.
+Once you decide the marriage is over, our divorce attorney in Houston, TX will begin the divorce process for you by filing an Original Petition for Divorce on your behalf in the county in which you live.
 You must be a resident of that county for at least 90 days.
-The divorce petitioner identifies the spouses and sets out the relief the divorcing spouse is requested.
+The divorce petition identifies the spouses and sets out the relief the divorcing spouse is requested.
 The relief requested generally consists of child custody, visitation, child support, property division and a temporary restraining order.
 The petition gives the court a general idea of what the issues are and what the spouses want.

 Temporary Restraining Order (TRO)

-Temporary Restraining Orders or “TRO” are often misunderstood.
+Temporary Restraining Orders or “TRO” are an essential part of the divorce process and are often misunderstood.
 A TRO is a set of temporary injunctions issued against both spouses until the court can hear the case at a Temporary Orders hearing.
 The purpose of a TRO is to give the spouses some ground rules and curve bad behavior until they get to court.
 These temporary injunctions include some of the following:

 - no discussing litigation with children

 A TRO is “joint and mutual” meaning it applies to both spouse regardless of who filed first.
 Some counties in Texas will issue a TRO automatically once a divorce is filed.
 It is not a criminal offense to violate a TRO provision however, spouses who ignore or violate a TRO are subject to contempt of court.